 Hiroshima Memorial Day

-The History Of Hiroshima Memorial Day
+The History of Hiroshima Memorial Day

-Approximately 70,000 people are estimated to have been killed instantly, with the casualties rising to over 140,000 people over the next 5-years because of radiation poisoning and other causes related to the destruction.
+Approximately 70,000 people are estimated to have been killed instantly, with the casualties rising to over 140,000 people over the next five years because of radiation poisoning and other causes related to the destruction.
 Among the many thousands of Japanese who died on this day, several American POWs were also killed during the blast.
-This holiday was created to remember all of these victims and to urge people to work together towards peace.
+This holiday was created to remember all these victims and to urge people to work together towards peace.

 Observing Hiroshima Memorial Day

-There is also a ringing of the Peace Bell, a peace declaration by Hiroshima’s mayor, a release of doves.
+There is also a ringing of the Peace Bell, a peace declaration by Hiroshima’s mayor, and a release of doves.
 Of course, these events may not happen in the order provided, and there may be additions to the ceremonies from year to year.
 To spread the word about this holiday and to encourage peace worldwide, use the hashtag #HiroshimaMemorialDay on social media posts for the day.